janus-idp/demo-setup/charts/assemble-backstage/README.md

 A container version of postgresql will be deployed along with the assamble-backstage application when the external flag is 'false'.
 You can suppply a database password or a random value can be used and stored in the postgres secret.

+Note: If you use the random password with tools like ArgoCd you could have passwords change due to re-generation of random values.
+In that case you should supply a password as part of setup.

 ```yaml
 postgres:
   external: false